Writing Hardhat tasks

 At its core, Hardhat is a task runner that lets you automate your development workflow.
 It comes with built-in tasks like compile and test, but you can also add your own custom tasks.

-This guide will show you how to extend Hardhat’s functionality using tasks.
+In this guide, we’ll explore how to extend Hardhat’s functionality using tasks.
 It assumes you’ve initialized a sample project.
-If you haven’t, please read the getting started guide first.
+If you haven’t, read the getting started guide first.

 Writing a task